 Fax: 919-549-4388, Email: Christine.email@example.com

-Please note: complete packages (all required documents, funding, and a signed 7600 support agreement) should be submitted by 18 June 2021 to ensure award before the end of the fiscal year.
+Please note: For FY22, complete packages (all required documents, funding, and a signed 7600 support agreement) should be submitted by early June 2022 (exact deadline will be provided by Jan.
+2022) to ensure award before the end of the fiscal year.
 Please speak with the program manager and procurement assistant as early as possible to ensure sufficient time to assemble the required documents.
 If you have a requirement and cannot meet this deadline, please contact the program manager to discuss as soon as possible.

 The Scientific Services Program (SSP) is an accelerated contract mechanism that enables all federal government organizations to obtain specialized scientific/technical services in order to accomplish organizational goals and mission objectives specifically related to research and development.

 Through the SSP, non-government scientists, engineers, analysts, consultants and subject matter experts can be quickly subcontracted to perform short-term, well-defined efforts when the expertise required is not available at the requesting government organization.
 Edmond Scientific Company administers the SSP for ARO and is the prime contractor.
 Subcontracts are competitively issued to SSP task performers.
 Self-employed consultants, faculty, colleges & universities, small and large businesses may perform SSP tasks.

 SSP tasks can be performed for a federal government agency in almost any science and technology area.
 For example, SSP tasks are currently being performed in these areas:

 - Chemical Sciences